SoptRishi/Analysis-of-Elitzur-Vaidman-Bomb-Tester-/README.md

 1. **When the bomb (object) is present:** It blocks one path completely, destroying the superposition.
 Light reaches the screen along the unobstructed path only.
 No fringes are visible; instead, a uniform solid spot is observed.
 2. **When the bomb (object) is absent:** Laser light travels through both paths.
 Interference fringes are visible (distinct bright and dark regions).

-*Note: This experiment is a classical wave-optics analogy.
-True interaction-free measurement requires single-photon sources.*
+*Note: This experiment is a classical analogy.
+True interaction-free measurement requires single photon sources.*